uday-rana/intro2oop/docs/03_Foundations/3_member-functions-and-privacy.md

 -   Control accessibility to the data members of a class
 -   Introduce the concept of an object's empty state

-> "Because different structures can have member functions with the same name, we must specify the structure name when defining a member function" **(Stroustrup, 1997)**
+> "Because different structures can have member functions with the same name, we must specify the structure name when defining a member function" **Stroustrup, 1997.**

 The primary concept of object-oriented programming is class encapsulation.
 Encapsulation incorporates within a class the structure of data that its objects store and the logic that operates on that data.
 In other words, encapsulation creates a clean interface between the class and its clients while hiding the implementation details from its clients.
 The C++ language describes this logic in the form of functions that are members of the class.
 The data members of a class hold the information about the state of its objects, while the member functions define the operations that query, modify and manage that state.